Sarohia94/Project-5-Bedside-Tales/TESTING.md

 2. On the checkout page the form will submit when text is submitted in the phone no. field

+3. The default noimage.png file doesn't seem to render in absence of the product image.

 ### Resolved bugs

 1. Category menu items were not rendering.
 Martin from tutor support helped me to understand that these are case sensitive and have to match the admin.
 I then had the issue of w3c error due to space in "Picture book", this was amended following the [stackoverflow](https://stackoverflow.com/questions/497908/is-a-url-allowed-to-contain-a-space) post.